Skip to content

 POLICE SECTION AWARDS

-The Police Section of the ACJS confers two awards annually at its general business meeting during the ACJS Annual Meeting.
-All Police Section members are encouraged to nominate individuals for the following awards.
-Nominations are due to Eric Dlugolenski, Police Section Chair, by the deadline October 16, 2024.
+The Police Section of the ACJS confers several prestigious awards annually at its general business meeting during the ACJS Annual Meeting.
+These awards recognize individuals who have made significant contributions to the field of policing, including practitioners, scholars, students, and authors.
+All Police Section members are encouraged to nominate peers deserving of these awards.
+Self-nominations are also accepted for all awards.
+Nominations are due to Eric Dlugolenski, Police Section Chair, by October 16th.
 Email nominations to edlugolenski@ccsu.edu.
 Any questions about the awards can be directed to Dr. Dlugolenski.
 Awardees are selected by a committee of at least three Police Section members.

 Outstanding Service Award